FlowDirector: Training-Free Flow Steering for Precise Text-to-Video Editing: More Qualitative Results

 \section{More Qualitative Results}

 In this section, we present additional qualitative results to further demonstrate the effectiveness and high quality of our video editing method. \Cref{fig:more_results_01,fig:more_results_02,fig:more_results_03,fig:more_results_04,fig:more_results_05} provide further examples of our method performing precise and semantically faithful edits while preserving the spatial content and motion dynamics of unedited regions.
 These results consistently exhibit strong alignment with the editing instructions, high visual fidelity, and consistent temporal coherence across frames.
+Figure~\ref{fig:14b_show1} also shows some editing results using Wan 2.1 14B~\cite{wan}, achieving higher editing quality and better consistency compared to the 1.3B model.